-With housing affordability shifting dramatically for a generation of Canadians, it's a common expression used to describe parents giving their adult children financial help to purchase a home.
+With housing affordability shifting dramatically for a generation of Canadians, the "Bank of Mom and Dad" is a common expression used to describe parents giving their adult children financial help to purchase a home.

-TD Wealth Financial Advisor Jeet Dhillon says that over the last few years, her clients are increasingly discussing and asking questions about providing financial assistance to their adult children who are hoping to get into the housing market.
+TD Wealth Senior Portfolio Manager Jeet Dhillon says that over the last few years, her clients are increasingly discussing and asking questions about providing financial assistance to their adult children who are hoping to get into the housing market.

-If you're a parent, it's natural to want to help your kids get a leg up in the real estate market, but helping out with a deposit or down payment – or more – can represent a significant chunk of money out of your pocket.
+While it's natural for some parents to want to help their kids get a leg up in the real estate market, helping out with a deposit or down payment – or more – can represent a significant chunk of money out-of-pocket.

 Whether the money is to be a loan or a gift, Dhillon recommends parents have a plan in place that is clearly communicated to their kids.
 Most importantly, they need to make sure their own financial future can remain secure if they make the decision to provide this financial support to their kids.

 "When it comes to family and money, what you don’t want is to create conflict down the road," she says.
 "Money decisions should be done with good communication so that intentions and expectations are clear for everyone involved."